cycleseven/cy7.io/README.md

 - On **commit**, code is automatically formatted with Prettier.
 - On **push**, changed files from the upstream branch are linted (with ESLint and Stylelint).

 Most checks are performed on **push** instead of **commit**.
-Hopefully this strikes the right balance between keeping bad code out of the remote repo without encumbering local git workflow.
+Hopefully this strikes the right balance between keeping unchecked code out of the remote repo without encumbering local git workflow.